 The scholarly work of Dean Kennedy, who received his Ph.D. from the University of Virginia, is at the intersection of philosophy, theology and ethics.
 An editor of two books and author of numerous essays in ethics and bioethics, Kennedy also has a continuing interest in eighteenth century Scottish thought as well as philosophy of the arts.
 At Berry, Kennedy teaches introductory philosophy and ethics courses and environmental ethics.

-Kennedy and his wife, Melodie, a horticulturist, are the parents of two adult children, Katherine, a graduate student in musicology at Princeton University, and Ian, a student at Berry.
+Kennedy and his wife, Melodie, a horticulturist at Berry, are the parents of two adult children, Katherine, an instructor in music history at Valparaiso University, and Ian, a student in Michigan.

 In his spare time, Kennedy enjoys sweet soul music, detective fiction, running half marathons and, on good days, basketball.

 Hannah Knowles has been assisting the dean, the faculty, and the students of the Evans School since 2002.
-A native of Alabama, she moved to Rome from Jacksonville, AL where she worked in Jacksonville State University’s music department as secretary to the band director and the Marching Southerners and was the piano accompanist to vocal students (0college and community choirs).
+She moved to Rome from Jacksonville, AL where she worked in Jacksonville State University’s music department as secretary to the band director and the Marching Southerners and piano accompanist to vocal students, college and community choirs.